Research Interns (Paid)

 Current Process for Vanderbilt University Basic Sciences Labs.

 Research Interns are students (high school, undergrad, or graduate) appointed for educational purposes only.
-Students employed to perform duties in the lab or data entry MUST go through Vanderbilt Temporary Services (VTS).
+Persons employed to perform duties in the lab or data entry that does not involve a research plan MUST go through Vanderbilt Temporary Services (VTS).
 Registered Vanderbilt students hired to perform duties in a lab or an office must go through Vanderbilt Student Employment.
 (This includes Vanderbilt students who are on summer, or other, break)

-BRET Research Intern appointments are paid student appointments of a short duration, where students join a lab expressly to gain educational experience that will contribute to their careers.
-These individuals must be 18 years old or older and currently involved in their overall educational training.
+BRET Research Intern appointments are paid student appointments, either by Vanderbilt University or another organization, where students join a lab expressly to gain educational experience that will contribute to their careers.
+Usually, these individuals are 18 years old or older and currently involved in their overall educational training.
 This position is not eligible for employee benefits through HR.
 The Office of International Student and Scholar Services also has health insurance information on their website.

 Students should not apply directly to the BRET office.
 The BRET office does not coordinate individual students with a Research Intern appointment.